Decide How to Deliver Your Trial

 - Evaluate the most appropriate type of trial for a given product.

 At Salesforce, we want to help you create the best customer experience possible, and to help you along, we offer you different ways to share your product.
-A first step for you is to determine what your customers want.
+The first step for you is to determine what your customers want.

 Some of your prospective customers already use Salesforce and can access one or more orgs.
 If you want to let them play with your product using their existing data, they can install your package on a trial basis right into one of their sandbox or production orgs.
 We call this an installable trial.